 Little did I know that homeschooling was the perfect remedy for a disorganized mom like me.
 I saw how incapable I was of doing what God had called me to do.
 It didn’t happen overnight, but today people consider me an organized person.

 I’ve come a long way, but I still seek ways to make our homeschooling, home life, and work function as efficiently as possible.
 I’ve noticed that there aren’t a lot of organizing missions tailored to families who homeschool, and that’s too bad.
 We have specific organizing needs.

 If you can relate, I invite you to join me for a year’s worth of challenges that will help us get organized enough to do all God has called us to do.

 Find all the challenges at the Organize Your Homeschool page.

 On Mondays, you can read the post, then do one 15-minute mission each remaining weekday, do an hour session over the weekend, or anything in between.
 One thing I forbid you to do is beat yourself up for not doing every mission.
 I’m telling you right now that I’m not going to do every single mission as scheduled!
 There are more important things in life than organization.

-Please also follow the Organized Homeschool board on Pinterest, and tell your friends about the challenge.
+Please also follow the Organized Homeschool board on Pinterest for up-to-date great ideas for each challenge.
+Be sure to tell your friends about the challenge, too.
 Getting organized is always more fun with friends.
 If you haven’t already heard it, I invite you to listen to the Easy Way to Get Organized podcast on The Homeschool Sanity Show.
 I share ideas for how to get the most out of this challenge and share my fellow homeschoolers’ and podcasters’ best organizing tips.